amiralito/Protenix_Colab/README.md

 (ByteDance, AlphaFold3-class) end-to-end on Colab, using the **ColabFold MSA server** so **no local sequence databases** are needed.

-Everything runs from forms (code is collapsed by default), predictions and the MSA cache persist to Google Drive, and the outputs are wired straight into downstream interface scoring (**ipSAE**), PAE export for **ChimeraX**, and an interactive **MolView** model browser.
+Everything runs from forms, predictions and the MSA cache persist to Google Drive, and the outputs are wired straight into downstream interface scoring (**ipSAE**), PAE export for **ChimeraX**, and an interactive **MolView** model browser.